Cheltenham Lit Fest

-The literary world’s hottest ticket, there’s only three weeks to go before Cheltenham opens its arms to the cultural literati on Friday 6 October.
-Here’s our pick of what’s on.
+There’s only two weeks to go before Cheltenham opens its arms to the cultural literati.
+Here's our pick of what's on

 The longest running literature festival in the country, Cheltenham always draws in huuuge hitters.
 I volunteered there in the 1990s when American titans of literature Joseph Heller, Gore Vidal and Kurt Vonnegut all turned up.
 I was properly starstruck and proud as punch when I found Joseph Heller a whisky on the rocks – it was a Sunday when there was still old-school licensing laws, so this was no easy task.
 Still grateful to that janitor and his secret stash.

 And this year the talent is no less juicy.
 I mean, Hillary Rodham Clinton!
 Promoting her new memoir What Happened, the first female US President that wasn’t to be will be giving a no-holds barred account of the rage, sexism, intrigue and shock of the 2016 election and how she’s weathered the aftermath (alternate nostril breathing apparently).
 Tickets are going to be hotly contested so I advise sitting on the festival’s Twitter or Facebook accounts now, so you’re first to know when they go on sale.